OriNachum/autonomous-intelligence/README.md

 # Tau - a personal friendly assistant

 This is Tau!
-Tau is inspires by Pi.AI and if you havent tried Pi yet, I strongly encourage you to try.
+Tau is inspired by Pi.AI and if you havent tried Pi yet, I strongly encourage you to try.
-Like Pi, Tau's conversation is on continual conversation, unlike Chat based bots which feature many conversations.
+Like Pi, Tau's conversation is on continual conversation, unlike Chat based bots which feature many conversations and threads.
-This is by design - like speaking to a human.
+This is by design - Tau had a single conversation, like speaking to a human.

 Tau is treated with respect: they take active role in their own development.
 This is reflected by consulting Tau in decisions made along development: Order of features, voice type, etc.